SUGGESTIONS AND COMPLAINTS

 How to complain

 We hope most problems can be sorted out easily and quickly, preferably at the time they arise, and with the person concerned.
-If your problem cannot be sorted out in this way, and you wish to make a complaint, we would like you to let us know as soon as possible – ideally within a matter of days or, at most, a few weeks.
-This will enable us to establish more easily what happened .
-If it is not possible to do that, please let us have details of your complaint:
+If your problem cannot be sorted out in this way, and you wish to make a formal complaint, you should do so, preferably in writing as soon as possible after the event and ideally within a matter of days,giving as much detail as you can, as this helps us to establish what happened more easily .
+In any event, this should be:

 Within twelve months of the incident that caused the problem; or within twelve months of you becoming aware of the matter.

-Complaints should be addressed to the practice manager, Mr Andy Botcher, in the first instance.
-Forms on which you can describe your complaint are available from reception.
-Alternatively, you may ask for an appointment with the practice manager to discuss your concerns.
-She will explain the complaints procedure to you and make sure your concerns are dealt with promptly.
+Alternatively, forms on which you can describe your complaint are available from reception.
 It will be a great help if you are as specific as possible about your complaint.

 • Find out what happened and why